-In early May, fellows receive 12 hours of required training over two days to prepare them to serve as consultants and workshop leaders.
+In early May, fellows receive 16 hours of required training over two days to prepare them to serve as consultants and workshop leaders.
 An additional day of mandatory training takes place in mid-August.
 Fellows attend bi-weekly staff meetings throughout the academic year, during which they contribute to the direction and offerings of the Poorvu Center and continue to develop their own teaching.
 These training opportunities are built into the stipend, which will be $5600 for 2023-2024.

 McDougal Graduate Teaching Fellows are supported by a generous gift from the McDougal family.

 Compensation: Fellows receive training, a shared workspace, and a $5,600 honorarium for the academic year.
 The honorarium may be held jointly with most research, teaching, and dissertation fellowships from Yale and outside funder agencies.